-Like tobogganing, snow tubing basically involves rocketing down a snow-packed track without breaks and with the added element of spinning in an inner tube.
-Best part: it’s no skill, all-thrill fun.
+Like tobogganing, snow tubing involves rocketing down a snow-packed track without breaks and with the added element of spinning in an inner tube.
+The best part?
+It’s no skill, all-thrill fun.

-This park is dedicated to the thrill of tubing, with a massive, multi-lane tube run, a large log chalet with café and licenced lounge complete with an outdoor viewing deck overlooking the snow hill.
+This park is dedicated to the thrill of tubing, with a massive, multi-lane tube run, a large log chalet with a café and a licenced lounge complete with an outdoor viewing deck overlooking the snow hill.
 Can’t get enough?
-Stay at the Radisson Hotel Kitchener Waterloo (a four minute drive away) to make it a weekend of pure tubing delight.
+Stay at the Radisson Hotel Kitchener Waterloo (a four-minute drive away) to make it a weekend of pure tubing delight.

-Located in Ontario’s famed ‘snow belt’, Snow Valley offers some of the best tubing terrain in the province.
+Located in Ontario’s famed "snow belt," Snow Valley offers some of the best tubing terrain in the province.
 Fly down one of 14 chutes over ten stories high and serviced by three lifts to whisk you back to the top.
-Chill out between runs in the tube chalet or go watch tubers-in-training at the adorable Kidz Zone.
+Relax between runs in the tube chalet or go watch tubers-in-training at the adorable Kidz Zone.

-Not one to miss a snow related list, Blue Mountain Resort is Ontario’s mecca for year-round family fun, but it really heats up in the winter.
+Not one to be left off a snow-related list, Blue Mountain Resort is Ontario’s mecca for year-round family fun, but it really heats up in the winter.
 Add tubing to the extensive menu of snow activities offered with a hike up and zoom down back to base camp.

 Located in Donald M. Gordon Chinguacousy Park, this ski facility features a fun tube hill with a magic carpet ride to get you back to the start.
 The on-site ski chalet welcomes with a warm fire and great view of the hill.